hadley/r-internals/environments.md

 `symbol` should be a `SYMSXP`; `environment` should be an `ENVSXP`.

+### Get values

+Note that retrieving an variable from an environment may cause an allocation because it might be an active binding.

 ```cpp
 // Look up symbol in environment, following up enclosing envs
 SEXP Rf_findVar(SEXP symbol, SEXP environment);